Love-Slaughter/Azure-SOC/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+I built a scaled-down honeynet in Azure that ingests log sources from various resources into a Log Analytics workspace.
+These logs are then used by Microsoft Sentinel to populate attack maps, trigger alerts, and create incidents.
+Security metrics were taken before and after hardening to demostrate successful hardening capablitlites.
+**This is smaller verison made for demonstration purposes**

+## Some tools used
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)